Are You Spending Too Much? Understanding Construction Overhead Costs

-What is Overhead Cost Meaning?
+What is Overhead Cost Meaning in Construction?

 Why Contractors Need to Calculate Overhead Costs

-Breaking Down Construction Overhead Costs: Direct vs. Indirect
+Breaking Down Construction Overhead Costs: Direct vs. Indirect Overhead Expenses

 Direct Overhead Costs

-Job site supervision: Salaries for supervisors and project managers overseeing the project.
+Salaries for on-site supervisors and project managers

 Indirect Overhead Costs